 Established in 1891, as a daughter congregation of St. Paul Lutheran, Serbin, St. Paul Lutheran Church has been the mother church of all the Missouri Synod churches in the Austin area, giving birth to several daughter congregations.
-Not long afterwards in 1893, St. Paul began her long term commitment to Christian Education by establishing the first Lutheran Day School in the Austin area.
+Not long afterward in 1893, St. Paul began her long term commitment to Christian Education by establishing the first Lutheran Day School in the Austin area.
 The location of the initial church structure and school was at 13th Street and Red River, moving up the street to 16th and Red River, where now the Erwin Center Auditorium Complex resides.
 Finally, in 1951 St. Paul parish family came to rest at the present location of 3501 Red River Street, having the parish hall/gymnasium constructed in 1951, followed by the school in 1953, the present church structure in 1958, and finally, a full gym with additional classrooms for the preschool and the middle school in 1983.
 In 2017, St. Paul Lutheran Day School was closed due to low enrollment.
 The facility is now being used by Upbring School of Arts and Sciences – Central Austin.

 Having always had a heart for Christian Education, St. Paul petitioned the Synod to build a Lutheran college in Texas.
 Not long afterward and directly behind the present church complex was the founding of Concordia High School and Junior College.
 Having closed the high school and instituting a four-year college program, the University thrived in the shadow of I-35 and St. Paul.
 Finally, in 2008 Concordia University Texas relocated to their beautiful site near the intersection of highways 620 and 2222 and Lake Travis on the northwest side of Austin.